There are many outdoor activity books on the market. I have a shelf full of them at home that I dip into for inspiration.

 Making a Sling

 This was a bit of fun and useful skills learnt.
-Just hope I never need a sling!!! 😉
+I hope I never need a sling!!! 😉

 Completing a garden assault course

-No holding Tom back on this one, he was straight in and under like a true trooper!
+There was no holding Tom back on this one.
+He was straight in and under like a true trooper!

 Making a Sling Shot